General security

 Let's start with the oldest and most known SAP Security area – Segregation of Duties.
 I will try to embrace it in general, without in-depth details.

 Segregation of Duties, or SoD, is a major factor while dealing with different responsibilities and job profiles across an enterprise.
-In an organization, there are various functions, which are performed together with a set of roles/responsibilities.
+In an organization, there are various functions which are performed together with a set of roles/responsibilities.
 SoD means that these roles are assigned in such a way that any individual should not have end-to-end access rights over any function.
-Segregation of Duties assures that no one has the physical and system access to control all phases of a business process or transaction: from authorization to custody or record keeping.
+Segregation of Duties assures that no one has the physical and system access to control all phases of a business process or transaction, from authorization to custody or record keeping.

-An individual should not oversee more than one of these three transactions components: authorizing transactions (approval), recording transactions (accounting), and handling the related asset (custody).
+An individual should not oversee more than one of these three transaction components: authorizing transactions (approval), recording transactions (accounting), and handling the related asset (custody).
 For example, a person who can approve purchase orders (purchasing) should not be responsible for processing payments (accounts payable).
 There are hundreds of SoD conflict examples in different SAP products and industry solutions.

 To follow Segregation of Duties principles, you need to carry out four processes: SoD Development, SoD Implementation, SoD Assessment, and, of course, SoD Remediation.
 Most companies try to embark upon these processes from the last step, and their activity turns out to be in vain (and you will learn why).